Kylan1940/HealAndFeed/README.md

 >- With UI
 >- Console Support
 >- Pay for heal and feed (soon)
->- Minimum Health or Hungry to use commands (soon)

 # Download
 | Version | Phar | Support |